-What is the customer centricity in software development?
-It’s a necessity for every application designer and software engineer.
-In a world of multiple apps occupying not only the same segment but even niches, a software product development company has to aim at details to win over the hearts, minds, and wallets of end-users.
+What is the user-centered design and why UX designers should focus on it?
+In a world of multiple apps occupying not only the same segment but even niches, a product design company has to aim at details to win over the hearts, minds, and wallets of end-users.
 Details are most important - they form a holistic customer experience, with Walt Disney as an uncrowned king.

 MagicBand is a smart wrist band that unlocks a sea of opportunities for quests.
 These all-in-one devices unlock the door to Disney Resort hotel rooms, allow to enter theme and water parks, reduce waiting time in a queue, charge food and merchandise purchase to Disney Resort hotel room.
 They can also unlock personalized surprises when visiting Walt Disney World Resort.
 By approaching a ‘touchpoint’ and nearing the wrist band to a special reader, a quest can be recognized.

 That’s how it works and should work.
 User experience, customer-centricity, is the core of every good design.
 Let’s take a closer look because one thing is elusive for most designers.
 User experience in Disneyworld removes obstacles for one.
 It also personalizes the experience.
 MagicBand works like a plugin in an internet browser.
 It’s not necessary to surf but very useful nonetheless.
 It makes your experience smoother, enriches it, and makes you come back.
 A web browser not supporting plugins is doomed to fail.